2023 Best Allied Health Professions Schools in Pennsylvania

 Read full report on Allied Health Professions at Thomas Jefferson University

-King’s College landed the #6 spot in the 2023 rankings for the best allied health professions programs.
-King's College PA is a small private not-for-profit school located in the small city of Wilkes-Barre.
+King’s College did quite well in this year’s ranking of the best schools for allied health professions students.
+It came in at #6 on the list.
+King's College PA is a small private not-for-profit school located in the city of Wilkes-Barre.

 On average, allied health graduates from King's College PA take out $27,000 in student loans while working on their degree.